xtophd/AAP-Workshop/README.md

 If you plan to deploy your own hosts, you still need to go through the configuration steps ... but instead of running `xtoph_deploy.sh` to begin the install, you will simply execute `aap-workshop.sh`.

+:note: the setup script creates config files in `./config`.
+All setup answers are saved in `aap-workshop-setup.ans`, although passwords are NEVER saved in the answer file.
+So each time you invoke the setup to rebuild all the configs, you will need to walk through all the password entries in the menu.
+Passwords ARE stored however in the ansible-vault encrypted file `credentials.yml`.